getify/You-Dont-Know-JS/scope-closures/ch3.md

 That's why the re-assignment of `studentName` affects only the inner (parameter) variable: the BLUE(2) `studentName`, not the global RED(1) `studentName`.

 When you choose to shadow a variable from an outer scope, one direct impact is that from that scope inward/downward (through any nested scopes) it's now impossible for any marble to be colored as the shadowed variable—(RED(1), in this case).
 In other words, any `studentName` identifier reference will correspond to that parameter variable, never the global `studentName` variable.
-It's lexically impossible to reference the global `studentName` anywhere inside of the `printStudent(..)` function (or from any nested scopes it may contain).
+It's lexically impossible to reference the global `studentName` anywhere inside of the `printStudent(..)` function (or from any nested scopes).

 ### Global Unshadowing Trick